Gordonby/ACS-K8S-Lab-L200/README.md

 1. In the Azure Portal GUI
 1. Using the Azure CLI

-My preference is the Cloud Shell because it generates the SSH keys for you as well as the service principal.
-Feel free to use the Portal GUI, but you're going off-lab (but just a little bit so don't worry too much.
+My preference is the *Azure CLI* because it generates the SSH keys for you as well as the service principal.
+The easiest way to use the Azure CLI is in Cloud Shell in the Azure Portal.
+Feel free to use the Portal GUI to create the service, but you're going off-lab (but just a little bit so don't worry too much.

-For everyone else, lets open the Cloud Shell.
+Lets open the Cloud Shell.

 > https://portal.azure.com